MSSP ACOs: 2025 Final Rule Impact

 • Incremental Growth: The measure set will grow from six to eleven measures over the next few performance years.

-Proposed APP Plus Quality Measure Set for Shared Savings Program ACOs:
+Finalized APP Plus Quality Measure Set for MSSP ACOs:

 321CAHPS for MIPSCAHPS for MIPS Survey2025